diskord-dev/diskord/docs/api.rst

-.. currentmodule:: discord
+.. currentmodule:: diskord

 API Reference
 ===============

-The following section outlines the API of discord.py.
+The following section outlines the API of diskord.

 .. note::